sayedhfatimi/the-contemplative-path-posts/2025-09-19-investing-vs-trading-two-paths-through-the-market/post.md

 - **Strength:** Flexibility and speed of adaptation.

-- **Risk:** Overtrading, emotional decision-making, and “death by a thousand small losses.”
+- **Risk:** Overtrading, emotional decision-making, and "death by a thousand small losses."

-The trader does not ask, “Will this company exist in ten years?”
-They ask, “Where will price likely move in the next hour — and can I enter with enough precision that my risk is smaller than my potential reward?”
+The trader does not ask, "Will this company exist in ten years?"
+They ask, "Where will price likely move in the next hour — and can I enter with enough precision that my risk is smaller than my potential reward?"

 If investing is about tending orchards, trading is about fishing in fast-moving streams.
 Both can yield sustenance, but they demand entirely different temperaments.